klavinslab/aquaverse/docs/installation/manual-installation.md

 These instructions are for you if your goal is to run Aquarium in production mode with many users.

-There are essentially three strategies for deploying Aquarium:
+There are three strategies for deploying Aquarium:

 1. use the Docker image [aquariumbio/aquarium](https://hub.docker.com/repository/docker/aquariumbio/aquarium),
 2. build your own Docker image from the [Aquarium repository](https://github.com/klavinslab/aquarium), and